mostafaadawy/block_chain_coin/readmi.md

 # till now any one can make any transaction so how to prevent that by sining transaction block chain
     26-to prevent spending coins that aren't yours
-    27- adding key generator with elliptic curve package to fet private and public keys
+    27- adding key generator with elliptic curve package to fet private and public keys 28- using secp  elliptic curve algorithm the basis for bitcoin wallets 29-generating the key pair and extracting the private and public